ni/monodrive-documentation/docs/python_client/quick_start.md

 ### Installation

 The monoDrive Python Client supports installation from git or locally with the cloned repository.
-It is recommended that you do this inside of a virtual environment such as `conda` (see instructions below), but this is not necessary.
+It is recommended to install the client inside of a virtual environment such as `conda` (see instructions below), but this is not necessary.

 Install from Git repository: